Visconti Castle (Massino): History

 A first mention of a fortification goes back to the 9th century, when Massino became prerogative of Engelberga, wife of the Emperor Louis II of Italy.
 The settlement was then donated to the monastery of San Sisto in Piacenza, then transferred to the Abbey of Saint Gall.
 In 1134 Guido Visconti son of Ottone was invested by the Sangalese monks of their properties and rights in Massino.
 Eight years later the investiture was confirmed by King Conrad III.
 Since then it has always been a possession of Visconti families.

 In 1823 the property of the castle was transferred from the Visconti di Massino (a Visconti cadet branch originated from Ottone, the eldest son of Guido) to the Visconti d'Aragona.
-In 1863 it was acquired from the Visconti of Aragona by Pietro Pallestrini, scholar, author of an industrial review of the Verbano and mayor of Massino, who lived in, restored it and then transmitted it to the Visconti di San Vito another Visconti collateral lineage.
+In 1863 it was acquired from the Visconti of Aragona by Pietro Pallestrini, from Villa Biscossi, scholar, author of an industrial review of the Verbano and mayor of Massino, who lived in, restored it and then transmitted it to the Visconti di San Vito another Visconti collateral lineage.
 Part of the furniture and the archive of the Visconti d'Aragona were moved to the Visconti Castle of Somma Lombardo, another estate house of the Visconti di San Vito.